captn3m0/captn3m0.github.com/_posts/2017-09-16-project-updates.md

 Over the last couple of years, I've been involved with lots of side projects, both online and offline.
 Some of them, I've written about on the blog, like my [music visualizer project][spectrumyzer].
 A few of them, got their own project page, like [the website for my niece][shauryaa] (but no blog post) while some didn't even get a mention.
 I thought I'd write about the many-many side projects I've started (and abandoned).
 You might also wanna visit the [/projects](/projects/) page for the larger projects.

+[Home Server Build][home-server]
+: **Sep 2017** Built a home server, mostly as a HTPC but also as a learning exercise for managing services over Docker.

 [Sushi Go][sushigo]
 : **Summer 2017** This is a work-in-progress conversion of Sushi Go (original), the popular card game by Gamewright into Ruby.